Variational Markov chain mixtures with automatic component selection: Introduction

 \section{Introduction}

-To address the complexity of high-dimensional data emerging from observations and experiments, a valuable strategy involves reducing data into a small collection of states.
-Often, the data comes in the form of dynamical trajectories which are modeled using a finite-state Markov chain that jumps between different regions (``states'') of phase space.
-This modeling approach is known as \emph{Markov state modeling} \cite{husic2018markov}, and it has become increasingly popular in chemistry \cite{noe2013projected,roblitz2013fuzzy, kohs2022nonparametric}, biology \cite{chu2017markov,tse2018rare,tan2018exploring,fang2018cell}, and climate science \cite{finkel2023revealing,souza2023transforming,springer2024agnostic} over the past two decades.
+This paper considers data emerging from observations, simulations, and experiments, which come in the form of dynamical trajectories.
+The trajectories can be modeled by a finite-state Markov chain that jumps between different regions (``states'') of phase space.
+This modeling approach is known as \emph{Markov state modeling} \cite{husic2018markov}, and it has become increasingly popular over the past two decades, including applications in chemistry \cite{noe2013projected,roblitz2013fuzzy, kohs2022nonparametric}, biology \cite{chu2017markov,tse2018rare,tan2018exploring,fang2018cell}, and climate science \cite{finkel2023revealing,souza2023transforming,springer2024agnostic}.